Dbz/kube-aliases/README.md

-kcon       # create configuration files kdap       # delete all pods within a namespace kdrain     # drain a node kexec      # execute a command in a specified pod,
+kcon       # create configuration files kdap       # delete all pods within a namespace kdrain     # drain a node keit       # execute a command in a specified pod,
            # default drops user into a shell
 kfind      # use a regular expression to find items across everything except
            # custom resources
-kgpns      # Get just pod names in a namespace kpfind     # Search through pods with regular expressions kdfind     # Search through deployments with regular expressions krd        # restart a deployment kstatus    # search across namespaces to find pods statuses
+kgpns      # Get just pod names in a namespace kl         # kubectl logs <podname>
+klf        # kubectl logs -f <podname>: i.e. watch logs live kpfind     # Search through pods with regular expressions kdfind     # Search through deployments with regular expressions krd        # restart a deployment kstatus    # search across namespaces to find pods statuses
 ```
-There is more, but can be found in `bin/`.
+There is more, but can be found in `bin/` or by running `khelp -f`.

-For a more detailed list of aliases, view the [docs](https://github.com/Dbz/kube-aliases/blob/master/docs/usage).

 Not everything is currently implemented, but more and more is being added to
 the list.
 If something is missing that is desired, feel free to submit a pull